Robinpig/Note/docs/CS/Distributed/Paxos.md

 ## Basic-Paxos

 Paxos defines three roles: *proposers*, *acceptors*, and *learners*.
-Paxos nodes can take multiple roles, even all of them.
+Each node can take multiple roles, even all of them.

+- **Proposers** A proposer can propose a value.
+- **Acceptors** The acceptors cooperate in some way to choose a single proposed value.
+- **Learners** A learner can learn what value has been chosen.

 Assume that nodes can communicate with one another by sending messages.
 We use the customary asynchronous, **non-Byzantine model**, in which: